 It pairs beautifully with these oatmeal molasses dinner rolls, too!

-For more dinner inspiration, see my list of 30 delicious fall dinner recipe ideas.
+For more dinner inspiration, see my list of 30 delicious fall dinner recipe ideas or cozy winter dinner ideas.

 Yes.
 Boneless, skinless chicken thighs work wonderfully and stay extra tender.